10. Introducing Data Frames

 ## dtype: bool

-For transforming many numerical columns at once, it is a good idea either to convert them to a numeric matrix explicitly and then use the basic numpy functions:
+For transforming many numerical columns at once, it is worthwhile either to convert them to a numeric matrix explicitly and then use the basic numpy functions:

 ## array([[ 0.99067229, 0.20286225],